 Personally, I have a few Gmail accounts (secured with their Advanced Protection Program and the Titan Security Key) as well as a ProtonMail account.

-I obviously have my biases, but I’m going to try to be as impartial as I can with this list of the most secure email services 2020.
+I obviously have my biases, but I’m going to try to be as impartial as I can with this list of the most secure email services that you can get in 2021.

 ProtonMail (Recommended Secure Email Service)